jan-Lope/Toki_Pona-Parser/README.md

     $ swipl -s Toki_Pona.pro
     ?-

+Under Linux you can start the script directly.

+    ./Toki_Pona.pro

 Now you can check the grammar of a Toki Pona sentence with the command check_grammar(P).
 Don't forget the dot.
 After the new prompt |: you can type the sentence.
 Use neither a space before the sentence nor doppel spaces.
 In this example it is the sentence "mi moku.".